 The study of respiratory allergies in horses is advancing well beyond the limited understanding of decades past.
 A greater link between the horse’s environment and varying levels of respiratory distress has been made, leading to a change in nomenclature and stronger ties between the study of respiratory allergies in horses and humans.
 “We study what is now called equine asthma,” explains Dr. Swiderski.
 “And the first thing is to recognize that equine asthma is a syndrome that typically houses what was formerly known as inflammatory airway disease and also RAO, or recurrent airway obstruction.”
 There are two levels of severity when it comes to equine asthma, with the first being formerly known as equine inflammatory airway disease, and now referred to as mild to moderate asthma.
 The second was formerly regarded as RAO, and now deemed severe asthma.
 “With severe asthma, there are horses who go in the barn, they’re exposed to moldy hay, and that’s how they trigger that disease,” says Dr. Swiderski.
 “Researchers can actually trigger equine asthma by bedding horses on moldy hay.”
 Growing up in Maryland, Dr. Swiderski was shocked by the prevalence of severe asthma in the horses she saw when she moved to the southeastern United States.
 “These horses differed from the barn-associated disease I had grown up with, in that they experienced signs on pasture during conditions of high heat and humidity.
 I had never seen horses in so much distress,” she says, with a hint of sadness underlying the determination in her voice.
 “I’ve become passionate about equine asthma because my heart goes out to these horses that have no real way to escape from the pasture associated antigens that are triggering this disease that is chronic and progressive.
 Horses ultimately can die from it.”

 Symptoms of the barn associated form of severe equine asthma can include nasal or ocular discharge, coughing or labored breathing, and can often be greatly impacted by modest changes to a horse’s environment.
 “I’ll first try to get this horse away from the dust,” says Dr. Thaler.
 “I’ll try to get [the barn associated horses] outside the barn, have their hay soaked to minimize what they’re inhaling from it, and I’ll have my clients add the right oil to the feed.”
-Choosing an oil, such as omega-3-rich flax oil, can support normal levels of inflammation, while more pro-inflammatory omega-6-heavy oils, such as corn oil, can further exacerbate the problem.
+Choosing an oil, such as omega-3-rich flax oil, can support normal levels of inflammation.
 Beyond oils, short-term treatment with corticosteroids is commonplace to help get symptoms under control, as is the use of certain targeted nutrients for longer-term benefit.
 “My reason for going to nutrition is to get these horses off the corticosteroids as quickly as I can while using as little of them as I can,” says Dr. Thaler.
 “A lot of my show horses are pretty overweight, so for several reasons I try to use nutrition, and specifically, the Platinum Skin & Allergy formula.”

 “Most of my patients are already on Platinum Performance Equine or Platinum Performance CJ,” says Dr. Gill-Favier of her approach.
 “If they have seasonal allergies, then I put them on the Platinum Skin & Allergy.
 I warn my clients that it may take a few weeks to turn their horses around, but it seems to help maintain healthy normal skin."